 As a marketer, Twitter Topics can help you stay focused on audiences in your industry that fit your customer profile and join in on conversations that make the most sense for you to join.

 In this post, we’ll discuss everything you need to know about the platform's native feature, including:

 Twitter Topics is a Twitter setting that allows users to select and follow trends they're interested in from a list of Topics.
 When a user follows a Topic, more news and related tweets will show up in their regular Twitter timeline.

 With Twitter Topics, you can follow topics as well as people that often tweet about relevant topics.

-"Previously, all of the work was on you to figure out the best way to keep up with what’s happening by following certain accounts, searching for it, or looking in the Explore tab for the latest.
+When Twitter launched the feature in 2019, it said Topics was meant to shift the platform towards conversation and away from one-off comments by influencers and celebrities: "Previously, all of the work was on you to figure out the best way to keep up with what’s happening by following certain accounts, searching for it, or looking in the Explore tab for the latest.
 Now, you have the option of seeing the most relevant and interesting Tweets about what you care about with a single tap, and the conversation will come to you."